soumyajits2000/Spam_detection_IBMQ/README.md

 ## Description
 Our main objective was to build an E-mail spam filter which can differentiate between spam and non-spam E-mails.
 It should be able to perform well in noisy conditions.
 We have built a quantum machine learning algorithm to train our dataset first and then implement that algorithm to another dataset to check whether it can classify between spam and non-spam or not.
 We will be doing this whole experiment on a simulator first before moving on to a real quantum computer.
 We will be taking around 30 mails for our reference and train the set for spam and non-spam.
 Then we will test the algorithm on a different set of mails.
+Though the final results are not uploaded here, kindly contact the authors for more information about the projects.